WhaleConnect/whaleconnect/docs/CONTRIBUTING.md

 Thank you for contributing to WhaleConnect.
 Please review these contribution guidelines and be mindful of the [code of conduct](https://github.com/WhaleConnect/.github/blob/main/CODE_OF_CONDUCT.md) in your contributions.

-## Opening Issues
+## Opening Issues and Discussions

-We encourage using GitHub Issues as a centralized place for community engagement.
+We encourage using GitHub as a centralized place for community engagement.
 Feel free to submit bug reports, feature requests, or questions, but please follow these steps before doing so:

 - Ensure your issue has not already been submitted.
   - You can search by [issue label](https://github.com/WhaleConnect/whaleconnect/labels) to effectively find related information.